bionic-gpt/bionic-gpt/website/content/docs/enterprise-edition/pgadmin.md

 sort_by = "weight"
 +++

-[pgAdmin](https://www.pgadmin.org/) is installed  by passing the paramater `--pgadmin` to bionic at install time.
+[pgAdmin](https://www.pgadmin.org/) is installed  by passing the parameter `--pgadmin` to bionic at install time.

 ## Getting the pgAdmin Logon Password